 Who is most likely to become a drug addict?

-Again, because the scientific and medical communities cannot yet say with absolute certainty what causes addiction, it is also impossible to say for sure who will and will not become an addict.
+It is impossible to say for sure who will and will not become an addict.
 Moreover, because of the aforementioned possibility of becoming addicted inadvertently and without initially engaging in recreational drug use and abuse, it is theoretically possible for absolutely anybody to become a drug addict.

 Understandably, anyone suffering from chronic pain has a greatly increased likelihood of developing addiction as a result of their consumption of pain-relieving medications, many of which as noted are extremely addictive.
 Interestingly, it is also the case that people with access to such medications who do not however necessarily require them themselves – for example, doctors and nurses – are also more likely than the average person to become addicted at some time in their lives.